DAOmasons/RuleBook/misc/index.md

 # Misc Category: Diverse Resources for Our Community

-Welcome to the "Misc Category" - a collection of various essential resources that provide deeper insights into our project and tools.
+The "Misc Category" is a collection of various essential resources that provide deeper insights into our project and tools.
 Here, you'll find everything from detailed documentation to helpful tools, each playing a vital role in our ecosystem.

 ## Content Overview